MishaD8/Cybersecurity-Learning-Journal/README.md

 ## 📌 How to Use This Journal
 🔹 Every week, I **update progress** and mark completed tasks with ✅.
 🔹 Hands-on projects are stored in the `Projects` folder.
-🔹 Notes and study materials are stored in **Obsidian** and summarized here.

 ---